Robust Optimization with Decision-Dependent Information Discovery: Introduction

-More recently, the robust optimization paradigm has also proved to be an extremely effective means of addressing decision-making problems affected by uncertainty in \emph{two-} and \emph{multi-stage} settings, see e.g.,~\cite{AdjustableRSols_uncertainLP,Bertsimas_polynomial_policies,ZHS16:fourier_motzkin,ConstraintSampling_VKR,Goyal_OnPowerLimitations,XB16:copositive}.
-In these models, the uncertain parameters are revealed sequentially as time progresses and the decisions are allowed to depend on all the information made available in the past.
-Mathematically, decisions are modeled as functions of the history of observations, thus capturing the \emph{adaptive} nature of the decision-making process.
-On the other hand, the requirement that decisions be constant in those parameters that remain unobserved at the time of decision-making captures the \emph{non-anticipative} nature of the decision-process.
-Two- and multi-stage robust models and solution approaches have proved attractive to address large scale decision-making problems over time.
-For example, they have been used to successfully tackle sequential problems in energy (\cite{ZWWG13:multistage_robust_unit_commitment,Jiang2014}), inventory and supply-chain management (\cite{BenTal_RSFC,mamani2016closed}), network optimization (\cite{Atamturk_NetworkDesign}), vehicle routing (\cite{Gounaris_RobustVehicleRouting}), and process scheduling (\cite{Lappas2016}).
-For in-depth reviews of the literature on robust optimization and its applications, we refer the reader to~\cite{TheoryApplicationRO,Gabrel2014,GYdH15:practical_guide,YGH17:aro_survey,Georghiou2018}, and to the references there-in.
+Over the last two decades, robust optimization has emerged as a popular approach for decision-making under uncertainty in both \emph{single-} and \emph{multi-stage} settings, see e.g.,~\cite{BenTal_Book, RobustLP_UncertainData,RSols_UncertainLinear_Programs_BT,BenTalNemirovski_RCO,Robust_LO_generalNorms,Price_Robustness, AdjustableRSols_uncertainLP,Bertsimas_polynomial_policies,ZHS16:fourier_motzkin,ConstraintSampling_VKR,Goyal_OnPowerLimitations,XB16:copositive}.
+In multi-stage models, the uncertain parameters are revealed sequentially as time progresses and the decisions are allowed to depend on all the information made available in the past.
+Mathematically, decisions are modeled as functions of the history of observations, thus capturing the \emph{adaptive} and \emph{non-anticipative} nature of the decision process.

-Most of the models and solution approaches in two- and multi-stage robust optimization are tailored to problems where the uncertain parameters are \emph{exogenous}, being independent of the decision-maker's actions.
+Most models and solution approaches in multi-stage robust optimization are tailored to problems where the uncertain parameters are \emph{exogenous}, being independent of the decision-maker's actions.
 In particular, they assume that uncertainties can be observed \emph{for free} and that the \emph{sequence} in which they are revealed \emph{cannot be influenced} by the decision-maker.
 Yet, these assumptions fail to hold in many real-world applications where the \emph{time of information discovery} is decision-dependent and the uncertain parameters only become observable after an often costly investment.
-Mathematically, some binary \emph{measurement} (or \emph{observation}) decisions control the time of information discovery and the non-anticipativity requirements depend upon these decisions, severely complicating solution of such problems.
+Mathematically, some binary \emph{measurement} (or \emph{observation}) decisions control the time of information discovery and the non-anticipativity requirements depend upon these decisions, severely complicating solution.